-With the widespread use of DAA’s many countries are now reporting a reduction in mortality associated with chronic hepatitis C and it’s complications like liver cirrhosis and HCC[3].
-A strategy of “treatment as prevention” has been proposed with the aim of reducing the population prevalence, interrupting the chain of viral transmission and ultimately lead to elimination of HCV infection[11,20] although patients with HCV infection with cirrhosis or decompensated liver disease present special challenges such as post-SVR complications including HCV reinfection, HCC risk, residual HCC which should be addressed by early detection and treatment, combination and multiple DAA therapy avoiding the use of protease inhibitors and risk reduction counseling[7,34].
+With the widespread use of DAAs many countries are now reporting a reduction in mortality associated with chronic hepatitis C and it’s complications such as liver cirrhosis and HCC[3].
+A strategy of “treatment as prevention” has been proposed with the aim of reducing the population prevalence, interrupting the chain of viral transmission and ultimately leading to elimination of HCV infection[11,20], although patients with HCV infection with cirrhosis or decompensated liver disease present special challenges such as post-SVR complications including HCV reinfection, HCC risk, residual HCC which should be addressed by early detection and treatment, combination and multiple DAA therapy avoiding the use of protease inhibitors and risk reduction counseling[7,34].
 As epidemiologists, infectious diseases and liver specialists analyze the natural history, epidemiology and public health figures, world experts have proposed a rationale towards hepatitis C elimination based on infection control and disease elimination and eradication[7,20].

 ELIMINATION OF HEPATITIS C

-Viral hepatitis is a global health burden affecting 325 million people globally of which 71 million are hepatitis C with 1.5 million infections occurring per year and 542316 global HCV related deaths[3,20].
-In 2016 the WHO set the Global health sector strategy for viral hepatitis proposing to eliminate viral hepatitis as a public health problem by 2030[3].
+Viral hepatitis is a global health burden affecting 325 million people globally of which 71 million have hepatitis C with 1.5 million infections occurring per year and 542316 global HCV related deaths[3,20].
+In 2016, the WHO set the Global health sector strategy for viral hepatitis proposing to eliminate viral hepatitis as a public health problem by 2030[3].
 That is a 90 % reduction in incidence and a 65 % reduction in mortality by 2030 and a new guidance was released in June 2021[35].
 These targets are achievable with the tools now at our disposal as demonstrated for hepatitis B in Taiwan[36] and hepatitis C in Egypt[37].
 The main global strategies are to increase HCV testing, improve clinical education of providers, utilize simple models for HCV care and provide universal access to antiviral treatment at affordable cost.
 While there have been technical, geographic and policy limitations such as limited funding, lack of transparency and high in-country process, fragmented procurement, HCV diagnostics inefficiencies[3] and most recently the severe acute respiratory syndrome coronavirus 2 pandemic to mention a few there have been many examples around the globe showing that the goals are feasible[35].
 In Egypt the cost of hepatitis C antiviral therapy fell from $1650 to $85 United States dollars between 2015 and 2018.
 A nationwide screening and treatment program identified 1.15 million infected individuals.
 By September 2019 over 1.05 million had commenced treatment with sustained virological clearance rates of 98.8%[37].
-In spite of those challenges mentioned above the future of mankind looks promising as millions of people will have the chance of a life free of hepatitis virus.
+In spite of those challenges mentioned above, the future of mankind looks promising as millions of people will have the chance of a life free of hepatitis virus.

 CONCLUSION